Milestone chart: Definition, steps, and a template

 Step 1: Define project goals

-Before you create your milestone chart, you’ll have to outline your general project timeline and goals.
+Before you create your milestone chart, you'll need to outline your project's general timeline and goals in a project brief.
 Defining your project goals gives your team a thorough understanding of your targeted project outcome.
-This way, your team knows exactly what they’re working towards and why it matters.
-Then, define a rough timeline for your project beginning with a start and end date.
+This way, your team knows exactly what they're working towards and why it matters.

-Example: Let’s say you’re a communications director and your company is merging with another one.
-Your overarching project goal is to merge the two companies successfully.
-The start date of your project is the creation of the internal announcement, the end date is the global company event celebrating the successful merger.
+Example: Let's say you're a communications director, and your company is merging with another one.
+Your overarching project goal is to successfully merge the two companies.
+The start date of your project is the creation of the internal announcement; the end date is the global company event celebrating the successful merger.

 Read: How to write an effective project objective, with examples